Research and Creative Projects for Undergrads

 Research Scholarships & Awards

-Find existing undergrauate research scholarships.
+Find undergrauate research scholarships on the Connected Huskies Database.
 These awards, grants, and fellowships allow students to focus more attention and time on their research.
+Use the checkboxes in the side filter to find them: check Award or Scholarship under the Program Type.

 UW Undergraduate Research Leaders